 “The plain truth is the higher the merrier and we should not just stop at 40% or 70% and think that Covid will simply run its course, because it won’t unless we get infinitely close to 100% vaccine coverage.”

-At the same event, experts with China’s National Centers for Disease Control and Prevention heralded the advent of China’s own messenger ribonucleic acid shots with their potency on a par with the ones being widely injected across the West.
+At the same event, experts with China’s National Center for Disease Control and Prevention heralded the advent of China’s own messenger ribonucleic acid shots with their potency on a par with the ones being widely injected across the West.
 The Chinese alternative to the cutting-edge products from BioNTech in Germany and Moderna in the United States is now entering initial human trials overseas.

 Urging the State Medical Products Administration to approve the Chinese mRNA shot on the double, Chinese CDC officials like its director Gao Fu even contended that herd immunity could be within “touching distance.”
 Some anti-vaxxers in China say they shun government calls because they are underwhelmed by the effectiveness of existing drugs.